jtonglet/jtonglet.github.io/_blog/2026-09-10-misleading-chart-acl.md

 ### Two axes, one illusion

-Let's explore one more example of the third most-represented misleader: dual axis.
+Let's explore one more example of the third most-represented misleader: dual axes.
 Here, we compare the three models against human accuracy on three NLP tasks.
 This is a bar chart, so let's see which bar is the tallest.
 Damn, model A looks really strong, beating the human accuracy on all tasks!

 <p align="center">
   <img width="70%" src="/images/misleading_chart_acl/dual_axis.png" alt="A dual axes chart." />